ronah289/DPA/README.md

 ## Description

-* A movieshop android app to list available videos and swipe view to see more details of each video.
+* A movieshop android app to list available videos and swipe view to see more details of each video using giant bomb api.

 ### Prerequisites